BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ![InsufficientInstanceCapacity](/images/posts/2020-12-08-three-years-running-kubernetes/Screenshot-from-2020-10-22-13-33-22.png)

 Expander priority allows us to have resilience through an automatic fall back to on-demand when there is no more Spot.
 We have already faced, multiple times, a fallback to on-demand instances even with a dozen different instance types. _InsufficientInstanceCapacity_ errors are not a myth.
-Even on-demand instances can be in _InsufficientInstanceCapacity_, which we may never face with expander priority, 10+ Spot instance types, 10+ on-demand instance types and low `--max-node-provision-time`.
+Even on-demand instances can be in _InsufficientInstanceCapacity_, which we hope to never face with expander priority, 10+ Spot instance types, 10+ on-demand instance types and low `--max-node-provision-time`.

 ### Overprovisioning